mrspaceman/MyRetirement/README.md

-# MyRetirement
+# Event Countdown App

-This is a simple android wear app that shows the number of years, months and days until retirement
+This is a simple app to show how long there is until an event